Pen name: Etymology

+Pen name is formed by joining pen with name.
+Its earliest use in English is in the 1860s, in the writings of Bayard Taylor.

+The French-language phrase nom de plume is used as a synonym for "pen name" (plume meaning 'pen').
+However, it is not the French usage, according to H. W. Fowler and F. G. Fowler in The King's English, but instead a "back-translation" from English.
+The French usage is nom de guerre (a more generalised term for 'pseudonym').
+Since guerre means 'war' in French, nom de guerre confused some English speakers, who "corrected" the French metaphor.
+This phrase precedes "pen name", being attested to The Knickerbocker, in 1841.

 Western literature

 Europe and the United States

 An author may use a pen name if their real name is likely to be confused with that of another author or other significant individual.
 For instance, in 1899 the British politician Winston Churchill wrote under the name Winston S. Churchill to distinguish his writings from those of the American novelist of the same name.

 An author may use a pen name implying a rank or title which they have never actually held.
 William Earl Johns wrote under the name "Capt.
 W. E. Johns" although the highest army rank he held was acting lieutenant and his highest air force rank was flying officer.

-Authors who regularly write in more than one genre may use different pen names for each, either with no attempt to conceal a true identity or even after their identity is known.
+Authors who regularly write in more than one genre may use different pen names for each, either in an attempt to conceal their true identity or even after their identity is known.
 Romance writer Nora Roberts writes erotic thrillers under the pen name J. D. Robb (such books were originally listed as by "J. D. Robb" and are now titled "Nora Roberts writing as J. D. Robb"); Scots writer Iain Banks wrote mainstream or literary fiction under his own name and science fiction under Iain M. Banks; Samuel Langhorne Clemens used the aliases Mark Twain and Sieur Louis de Conte for different works.
 Similarly, an author who writes both fiction and non-fiction (such as the mathematician and fantasy writer Charles Dodgson, who wrote as Lewis Carroll) may use a pseudonym for fiction writing.
-Science fiction author Harry Turtledove has used the name H. N. Turtletaub for a number of historical novels he has written because he and his publisher felt that the presumed lower sales of those novels might hurt book store orders for the novels he writes under his own name.
+Science fiction author Harry Turtledove has used the name H. N. Turtletaub for some historical novels he has written because he and his publisher felt that the presumed lower sales of those novels might hurt bookstore orders for the novels he writes under his name.